 Transitions: First-Year Focus

-Transitions: First-Year Focus is an optional, year-long program for first-year graduate students, sponsored by the Office for Graduate Student Development and Diversity (OGSDD), to provide incoming students with the skills, connections, and community that will let them flourish at Yale.
+Transitions: First-Year Focus is an optional, year-long program for first-year graduate students in the Graduate School of Arts and Sciences, sponsored by the Office for Graduate Student Development and Diversity (OGSDD), to provide incoming students with the skills, connections, and community that will let them flourish at Yale.
 Transitions will help you to:

 • gain effective, personalized strategies to navigate academic culture in your department and beyond